 Many medical schools have an option called the Early Decision Program.
 In this program, you need to get all your application materials submitted by early August.
 You will have an interview in August or September, and will be informed of the school's decision on October 1.
 The catch is that you can apply to only one EDP program, you are required to accept the offer of admission, and you may not submit any general applications to other medical schools until after the October 1 deadline.
 If you are attracted to a specific medical school, and you have a strong academic record and application, this could be a good choice.
 If not accepted, you usually get placed in the general applicant pool for that school, but your chance of acceptance is no greater at this point.

-Please inform your advisor or Dr. Fictorie which medical schools have accepted you and which school you will attend.
+Please inform your adviser or Dr. Keryakos which medical schools have accepted you and which school you will attend.

 Canadian Medical School Applications